fybrik/fybrik/site/docs/tasks/using-opa.md

 ```

 - `name` is the name of the action.
 For example: "RedactAction"
-- `property` is the name of the action property as defined in the [Taxonomy](custom-taxonomy.md).
+- `property` is the name of the action property as defined in the [enforcement actions taxonomy](../concepts/taxonomy.md).
 For example: "columns".

 Here is an example Fybrik rule:
 ```